AUAP/AP2017/Q_A.md

+**Q: I see that a lot of the others gets issues from you, and I would like that as well, since you are the most qualified candidate.
+So I just want to be sure that its not a mistake :-)**

+A: True as it is difficult to reach out everyone every week.
+Therefore, my plan is to reach out every 2 groups each week so as to make sure by the end of the course everyone will get at least one/two feedback from me.
+But usually if I see there are some special issues I will address accordingly in a quick way.
+Actually, the feedback does not really mean for a particular person, what I actually want to cultivate is to let everyone see which / what perspective I am looking at and to ask questions so as to open up wider thinking on programming (learning through peer critique with each other).
+The problem I usually see is that most of you address the technical aspect, and how the work works computationally, but without much reflective articulation.
+The feedback is actually for everyone to see how one might relate a very concrete project to a wider discussion.
+As such, I actually see the feedback that I gave to a particular student could be used the same way to response to many of you.
+Do you see my point?

+I also see there are many great learners and reflexive practitioners in our class, and they are equally qualified, but of course, sometimes, the students are less patient to do a more thorough feedback.
+I actually see the students should also take up the responsibility.
+It is equally important for everyone to check all the other works and README file to learn from one another.
+There are indeed many great pieces of work if you look at students’ work, concept and articulation.

 **Q: I hope you can help me to get a better understanding of this feedback loop**

 A: To deal with the concept of feedback loop, I have the following questions would like to ask you: